 Secure your data

-Companies are building more specialized chips, like Samsung adding a "Data-security first" chip in their latest Galaxy S20 smartphones to ensure safer data processing.
+Companies are building more specialised chips, like Samsung adding a "Data-security first" chip in their latest Galaxy S20 smartphones to ensure safer data processing.

 Imagine a future where surveillance drones with built-in detection mechanisms can operate autonomously even after disconnecting or an attempted cybercrime.
 The data it uses can stay on the device and is thus safer - unless someone takes the drone down of course.